-A simple but often unappreciated issue regarding creatine monohydrate is the need for it to be dissolved fully.
+A simple but often unappreciated issue regarding creatine monohydrate is the benefit to pre dissolving it fully, which will greatly improve any stomach upset for those who experience it and may improve absorption for some users.
 This vid will help you get the most from your CM products!

 I never even thought about the absorption of creatine till it was discussed at BBR.
 I now dissolve it in tea or coffee as recommended.
 You can definately see the difference in your video between the cold and the warm water.